Fall Steelhead Fishing In Michigan: Techniques Guides Use

 Fall Steelhead fishing with Dylan at mr_sandy_pond

-Michigan offers some of the best fall steelhead fishing around the great lakes and the catch numbers can often exceed the numbers seen on famous West Coast rivers.
+Michigan offers some of the best fall steelhead fishing around the Great Lakes, and the numbers can often exceed the numbers seen on famous West Coast steelhead rivers.

-Part of the reason is that thousands of steelhead will enter smaller-sized rivers where they concentrate and are easier to catch.
+Part of the reason is that thousands of steelhead will enter these smaller-sized Michigan rivers, where they concentrate and are easier to catch.

-Michigan also has some of the largest rivers compared to other states and provinces around the great lake.
+Michigan also has some of the largest rivers compared to other states and provinces around the Great Lakes.
 See Best Great Lakes Best Rivers.

 Eli from SBS Outdoors Action with a late June summer steelhead